PoCInnovation/Pool2023/Software/day02/2 - ORM/Typescript/README.md

 This function must update the `Contact` with the given data and return it.<br>

-> If the artist doesn't exist, it must return an error
+> If the artist doesn't exist, it must `throw` an error ❌

 > Same as `updateArtist`, `data` can contain any properties of `Contact` so
 > you will also need to use [Partial](https://www.typescriptlang.org/docs/handbook/utility-types.html) 😉